nais/aiven-audit/README.md

 # Aiven Audit (Go) 📝🕵️
 Transfers project event logs from Aiven API to ArcSight

 ## TODO
+- [ ] Impl connect to Aiven API and get logs
+- [ ] Impl connect to db and upsert logs
+- [ ] Impl connect to ArcSight and sync logs

+## Sync loop
 0. Get latest row fro db and compare etag to HTTP GETed document.

    if new etag